Vision-Language Memory for Spatial Reasoning

 \subsection{3D Scene Understanding Benchmarks}

-\paragraph{Datasets and Metrics.} We further evaluate our approach on 3D question answering benchmarks.
-We evaluate on ScanQA~\cite{azuma2022scanqa} for 3D spatial reasoning and SQA3D~\cite{ma2022sqa3d} for situated reasoning, both built on ScanNet~\cite{dai2017scannet}.
-We follow the standard evaluation settings for each benchmark and use widely adopted metrics to assess answer quality.
+\textbf{Datasets and Metrics.} We further evaluate our approach on 3D question answering benchmarks.
+We evaluate on ScanQA~\cite{azuma2022scanqa} for 3D spatial reasoning and SQA3D~\cite{ma2022sqa3d} for situated reasoning, both built on the ScanNet~\cite{dai2017scannet}.
+We follow the standard evaluation settings for each benchmark and use widely adopted evaluation metrics to assess answer quality in a consistent manner.
 For ScanQA, we report exact match accuracy (EM), CIDEr, BLEU-4, METEOR, and ROUGE-L. For SQA3D, we evaluate performance using exact match accuracy (EM).

-\paragraph{Baselines.} We compare against models covering different input modalities and task specializations.
-Task-specific models ScanQA~\cite{azuma2022scanqa}, SQA3D~\cite{ma2022sqa3d}, and 3D-VisTA~\cite{zhu20233d} are designed for 3D question answering.
-We compare against models that take 3D or 2.5D inputs and require additional modalities such as point clouds or depth maps, including Video-3D LLM~\cite{zheng2025video}, 3DRS~\cite{huang2025mllms}, and Ross3D~\cite{wang2025ross3d}.
-We further compare with video-only models such as SPAR~\cite{zhang2025flatland} and VG-LLM~\cite{zheng2025vgllm}, which, like ours, rely solely on video.
+\textbf{Baselines.} We compare against models covering different input settings and task specializations.
+Task-specific models including ScanQA~\cite{azuma2022scanqa}, SQA3D~\cite{ma2022sqa3d}, and 3D-VisTA~\cite{zhu20233d} are designed for 3D question answering tasks.
+We also compare with methods that operate on explicit 3D or 2.5D inputs, such as point clouds or depth maps, including Video-3D LLM~\cite{zheng2025video}, 3DRS~\cite{huang2025mllms}, and Ross3D~\cite{wang2025ross3d}.
+In addition, we compare with video-based models such as SPAR~\cite{zhang2025flatland} and VG-LLM~\cite{zheng2025vgllm}, which process multi-view video observations.

-\paragraph{Results.} We present the quantitative results on the ScanQA and SQA3D benchmarks in Table~\ref{tab:scanqasqa3d}.
+\textbf{Results.} We present the quantitative results on the ScanQA and SQA3D benchmarks in Table~\ref{tab:scanqasqa3d}.

-Our method achieves state-of-the-art performance among video-only models on both benchmarks and also significantly outperforms all task-specific models.
-Compared with approaches that leverage additional 3D or 2.5D inputs, while Ross3D achieves better performance than ours, it exploits extra point clouds to render BEV images for reconstructive supervision.
+Our method achieves state-of-the-art performance among video-based models on both benchmarks and also outperforms task-specific models.
+Compared with approaches that leverage explicit 3D or 2.5D inputs, Ross3D achieves better performance, as it exploits additional point clouds to render BEV images for reconstructive supervision.
 Our approach surpasses other 3D/2.5D input models, such as Video-3D LLM and 3DRS.
-We attribute these gains to our model's ability to explicitly resolve semantic-geometric misalignment when constructing 3D-aware representations from video.
-Our viewpoint-aware geometry alignment and adaptive 3D position injection jointly enforce coherent alignment between visual and geometry tokens, leading to view-consistent 3D-aware representations.
+We attribute these gains to our model's ability to explicitly address semantic-geometric misalignment when constructing 3D-aware representations from video.
+Our viewpoint-aware geometry alignment and adaptive 3D position injection jointly enforce alignment between visual and geometry tokens, leading to view-consistent 3D-aware representations.